Minimum degree stability of $H$-free graphs: deltaH for 3-chromatic H -- proof of Theorem 3

 \deltaHthree*

 \begin{Proof} The graph $H$ is not bipartite so contains an odd cycle.
-In particular, if $g$ is such that $2g + 1$ is greater than the length of the shortest odd cycle of $H$, then, by \Cref{deltaHlemma4girth}, $H$ is not homomorphic to $C_{2g + 1}$.
-Take $g$ minimal with $H$ not homomorphic to $C_{2g + 1}$.
+In particular, if $g$ is such that $2g + 1$ is greater than the length of the shortest odd cycle of $H$, then, by \cref{deltaHlemma4girth}, there is no homomorphism $H \to C_{2g + 1}$.
+Take a minimal such $g$.